jberkel/sms-backup-plus/README.md

 It might also be worth to install the current <a href="#beta">beta</a> version of SMS Backup+ to make sure the bug has not already been fixed.

+#### <a name="faq-can-you-add-feature-x">Can you add feature X ?</a>

+In the five years of working on this app a lot of features have been added, often as a result of requests by users.
+This has worked great initially but has made the product itself very unfocussed and generic.
+It started as a tool to back up text messages (as the name *SMS* Backup implies) but gradually more and more features were added (call logs, MMS, WhatsApp...).
+It's now at a point where it has become too heavy and difficult too maintain or use.
+The settings screen makes this obvious, there are just too many things to configure.
+If anything features should be removed at this point, not added.
+A more focussed product would be easier to maintain and use.

 ### Backup questions